-arisen in different lineages may not have similar underpinnings.
-Examination of variability at multiple levels of organization indicates that although genes are not directly related to a specific behavior, they covary with aspects of body and brain organization, which in turn covary with the targets of selection (Fig. 7).
+We have discussed phenotypic variability across and within species and conclude that the ways in which animals and brains change are limited and predictable.
+Further, we show that a specific characteristic, such as the size of a cortical field, can be generated by different genetic mechanisms and/or activity-dependent mechanisms.
+Thus, similar features of organization that have independently arisen in different lineages may not have similar underpinnings.
+Examination of variability at multiple levels of organization indicates that although genes are not directly related to a specific behavior, they covary with aspects of body and brain organization, which in turn covary with the targets of selection (Fig. 6.7).
 For example, the wing of a bat is constructed in development through complex interactions between genes and morphogens.
 Slight variations in the amount, location, and timing of these factors can generate phenotypic diversity within a population.
 The presence of the highly derived wing with its array of specialized touch domes covaries with both the size of the forelimb representation and neural response properties in S1.
 Together such morphological and cortical specializations are critical for detecting and processing inputs that provide motor cortex with information necessary to produce fine muscle control during self-propelled flight.
-It is the resulting morphology and behavior, the efficiency with which a bat navigates, captures, and consumes insects using a wing of a given size, shape, tensor properties, and receptor distribution, which are the targets of selection.
+It is the resulting morphology and behavior, the efficiency with which a bat navigates, captures, and consumes insects using a wing of a given size, shape, tensor properties, and receptor distribution, that are the targets of selection.

 In addition there are genetic regulatory networks in the neocortex that are responsible for providing the scaffold of organization that includes a constellation of cortical fields and their connectional relationships that all mammals share.
 These networks can vary to produce phenotypic change in cortical field size, relative location, and connectivity within individuals in a population.
-This in turn generates changes in sensory mediated behaviors, and as in the example above, it is behavior, not genes or features of cortical organization, that are the targets of selection (Fig. 7).
+This in turn generates changes in sensory-mediated behaviors, and as in the example above, it is behavior, not genes or features of cortical organization, that are the targets of selection (Fig. 6.7).
 Given this complex, multilayered relationship between genes, brains, bodies, the environment, and the targets of selection, the dialect of the current scientific culture, which proposes to study "the gene" for autism, language, memory, or any other class of complex behaviors, is inaccurate and certainly misleading.